Making @Hashnode and @Twitter work well together | A 3-pronged #tip

 Back to our example post, this is what it looks like when you update it:

 The blog post is optimised a notch better

 The third prong in this tip is adding tags.

-Tags make your posts more accessible to people who don't follow you by leveraging on the popularity of the tag.
+Tags make your posts more accessible to people who don't follow you by leveraging the tag's popularity.
 This is true for both platforms; Hashnode and Twitter.

-In the Hashnode editor, there's a tags section where you can add up to 5 tags.
+The Hashnode editor has a tags section where you can add up to 5 tags.
 These tags will serve your post well on both platforms.